Chocolate Chip Cheesecake Cookies

 Instructions

-In a mixing bowl, combine the softened cream cheese, sour cream, powdered sugar, and lemon juice.
-Beat until smooth and creamy.
+In a large mixing bowl, beat the softened cream cheese, granulated sugar, and brown sugar until smooth.

 Recipe Notes & Tips